Home » Blog » Uncategorized » Do Cats Really Help Get Rid of Mice?

 1. Disease transmission risks (e.g., toxoplasmosis): Cats can transmit diseases to humans, including toxoplasmosis, which can be harmful to pregnant women and individuals with weakened immune systems.
 Handling cat waste and interacting with cats require precautionary measures and adherence to good hygiene practices.

 2. Over-reliance on cats and neglect of habitat modification: Relying solely on cats for mouse control can lead to neglect of other important measures, such as habitat modification, to prevent mouse infestations.
-It is important to use cats as part of an integrated pest management approach.
+Using cats as part of an integrated pest management approach is important.

 3. Ethical considerations of using animals for pest control: Using animals for pest control raises ethical concerns, as it involves exploiting animals for human benefit.
 Ensuring the welfare of cats is crucial to prevent overwork or mistreatment.